The curriculum in the master's programme Computing Science consists of the following parts:

 - Mandatory courses (22.5 EC): three courses that every student in the programme takes.

-- Secondary electives (30 EC): four courses to shape the master programme into your personal programme that fits your research interest.
+- Secondary electives (30 EC): four courses to shape the master programme into your personal programme that fits your interest.
 These electives can be chosen more liberally from other tracks within the Computing Science programme, or even from other programmes.
 It is also possible to use this elective "space" to do a so-called "profile" that centers around a certain pre-defined theme.
 See the "Profiles" tab for a list of available profiles.